 Jannette Nguyen (Col ’20) is a first-generation college student.
-As a high school senior in Houston, she received a full scholarship allowing her to attend UVA.
+As a high school senior in Houston, she received a full-tuition scholarship allowing her to attend UVA.
 Currently a third-year student, she recently returned from a summer internship at Goldman Sachs in New York City.
 Here, in her own words, she describes how a scholarship changed her life.

 I still remember the summer my aunt and uncle told me that it was time to live with my real family again.
 At age 14, I was confused as to why I had lived with other families for the last three years.
 No one told me that my mom was hearing voices.
 No one told me about the pills she had to take.
 No one realized how much she had been struggling.